kuzzleio/documentation-old/src/api-documentation/controller-document/delete-by-query.md

 }
 ```

-Deletes all the documents from Kuzzle Backend's database that match the given filter or query.
+Deletes all the documents from Kuzzle that match the given filter or query.

-Kuzzle Backend uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/query-dsl.html) syntax.
+Kuzzle uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/query-dsl.html) syntax.